Kirby0Louise/Void2D/README.md

 The full might of Void2D is unleashed in this version.
 Includes support for features disabled in Void2D High Level, such as Render to Texture, Ray Tracing (on supported platforms), direct access to the virtual GPU command queue, FrameFX and more.
 Recommended for experienced users as it is easier to break things with it.

-- Void2DXSeXLL - Xbox Scarlett compatible version of Void2D Low Level
+- Void2DXSeXLL - Xbox Series X compatible version of Void2D Low Level
 - Void2DWin10LL - Windows 10 compatible version of Void2D Low Level
 - Void2DNXLL - Nintendo Switch compatible version of Void2D Low Level \*